s-fifteen-instruments/guardian/docs/source/Installation.rst

    * Wait for creation of FIFO pipe and (non-blocking) open as the end reader of this pipe
    * Listen for data on the pipe in the form of notifications when final epoch files are ready for consumption
-   * When a file notification is ready, spawn a thread to read the epoch file and send to the local Vault instance Key Value version 2 secrets engine QKEYs endpoint
+   * When a file notification is ready on the pipe, spawn a thread to read the epoch file and send the secrets to local Vault instance KV v2 secrets engine QKEYs endpoint.

      * Open and read final epoch key file
      * Parse the raw keying material